Dennis Elsas

-Dennis Elsas is an American disc jockey and voiceover artist whose career has spanned more than 50 years, described as a cornerstone of New York rock and roll radio.
-Elsas is known for his extensive interviews with legendary figures in the rock and roll industry, and Peter Asher said of him: “Sitting down for an interview with Dennis Elsas, one can look forward with confidence to intelligent and perceptive questions and an original perspective.”
+Dennis Elsas is an American disc jockey and voiceover artist whose career has spanned more than 50 years.
+He currently hosts a weekday afternoon program on WFUV and several music programs on SiriusXM.

-Elsas is best known for his more than 25 years at WNEW-FM in New York City, where he debuted on July 11, 1971, and served as music director.
-In August 2025, he marked 25 years at WFUV (90.7 FM) in New York, where he hosts an afternoon show.
-Elsas also hosts programs on SiriusXM Classic Vinyl and The Beatles Channel, where he can be heard on the live weekly call-in roundtable The Fab Fourum and on Across the Universe, a show celebrating the life and music of John Lennon.

 Early life and education

 Raised in Jackson Heights, Queens, Elsas attended Queens College of the City University of New York, graduating in 1968.
 During his time at Queens College, he was active as a disc jockey and program director and in 1966 helped establish WQMC, the campus radio station.

-At the same time, the rock radio landscape was changing and some FM radio stations experimented with a more alternative approach to presenting the music in sharp contast to the tightly formatted AM radio Top 40 stations of the time.
+At the same time, the rock radio landscape was changing and some FM radio stations experimented with a more alternative approach to presenting the music in sharp contrast to the tightly formatted AM radio Top 40 stations of the time.
 Progressive album-oriented rock emerged as a format that gave album rock a larger platform and the DJs more freedom and influence over what music listeners heard.
 In 1969, Elsas joined WVOX, a suburban FM radio station in New Rochelle, New York, creating "Something Else Again," a weekly program that showcased his unique approach to presenting music within the progressive rock format.

+Radio

+Over a radio career spanning more than half a century in New York, Dennis Elsas has worked as a disc jockey and interviewer across multiple formats and stations.
+His work has been featured in an exhibit at the Rock & Roll Hall of Fame and Museum highlighting America’s most influential disc jockeys.
+Elsas is long recognized for his mastery of “the art of the segue,” a creative hallmark that has defined his on-air style.